huyquoctrinh/PVTUNet/README.md

 python train.py
 ```

-## Benchmark
+## Inference

-For benchmar, use ```test.py``` file for start testing.
+For inference, use ```pred.py``` file to start testing.

 The following command should be used:

 ```
-python test.py
+python pred.py
 ```

 Note: you should fix model_path for your model path and directory to your benchmark dataset.

 ## Pretrained weights

-The weight will be update later.
+The weight will be updated later.

 ## Dataset

-You can use Kvasir-SEG dataset for training, or CVC-clinic DB for training.
+You can use the Kvasir-SEG dataset for training, or CVC-clinic DB for training.